 One of the beauties of Tomies Wood is that it’s a short spin away from many of the best places to visit in Killarney.

-Below, you’ll find a handful of things to see and do a stone’s throw from Tomies Wood (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do a stone’s throw from Tomies, many of which are part of the Ring of Kerry Drive.